meghadc/LLM/README.md

 - Interact with the LLM's (Chatgpt) by inputting queries and receiving answers along with source URLs.

-## Installation

-1.Navigate to the project directory LLM
-2.Install the required dependencies given in the requirement.txt using pip 3.Set up your OpenAI API key by creating a .env file in the project root and adding your API

 ## Usage/Examples

 1. Run the Streamlit app by executing: